IQSS/datafest/02_GitKraken.md

 We need to copy in our sample files that you've downloaded.
 Open up that folder, and copy/move those files here.
 Your window should look something like this:

+**need new photo**
 <img src="img/finder_view_added_files.png" width="700" align="center">

+But before we continue, we wish to utilize a few best practices from research data management: organize your files, using appropriate folder structure and file naming.
+Create 5 new directories: code, data, docs, figures, and other; and copy the files into these directories, placing them into their appropriate, final location.
+When done, your repo should look something like the following image:

+**need new photo**

 When we switch back to GitKraken, you'll notice the timeline window at the top has changed.
 GitKraken has noticed files have changes, and it's indicated this new set of changes is considered Work in Progress:

+**need new photo**
 <img src="img/first_wip.png" width="700" align="center">

 Click on the WIP line at the top to show the files it is watching, show in the bottom pane.
 You can resize this panel to show all the files if you desire:

+**need new photo**
 <img src="img/file_list_resize.png" width="700" align="center">

 A **commit** tells Git that you made some changes which you want to record.
 Though a **commit** seems similar to saving a file, there are different aims behind ‘committing’ changes compared to saving changes. **Commits** take a snapshot of the file at that point and allow you to document information about the changes made to the document.

 We next need to tell Git that we wish to prep these files for a commit, what we call an initial commit, when we take a snapshot of the files at the start of our work and any tracking that we wish to do.
 To include these files for a commit, we **Stage** the changes by clicking on the 'Stage all changes' button:

+**need new photo**
 <img src="img/initial_commit_stage.png" width="700" align="center">

 You do have the option of adding only certain files to the Staging area if you wish to make separate commits.
 Simply click on the work Stage that appears near the files you wish to include.

 To commit changes you must give a summary of the changes, include an optional message, and click on the Commit button:

+**need new photo**
 <img src="img/local_change.png" width="700" align="center">

 After the commit, the timeline changes to reflect the current state & history of our repository.
 Clicking on the top line, our recent commit, shows in the bottom pane the changes that were include, which is the addition (green plus square) of these files:

+**need new photo**
 <img src="img/local_change_after_commit.png" width="700" align="center">

 A useful way to think about commits is as the ‘history’ of your project.
 Each commit records a development or change made to the documents in your repository; the history of the project can be traced by looking at all of the commits.